Nurou/java-programming/data/part-6/3-introduction-to-testing.md

 <!-- Kun testit suoritetaan uudestaan, testit menevät läpi. -->

-When the test are run again, they pass.
+When the test are run again, they all pass.

 <!-- <sample-output>